exonum/exonum-client/README.md

 ##### newType.serialize(data)

-Can be used to retrieve representation of data of type newType as array of 8-bit integers.
+Can be used to retrieve representation of data of type `newType` as array of 8-bit integers.

-Lets declare simple type `User`:
+Lets declare simple type `User` with field `id` of Integer type and field `name` of String type:

 ```javascript
 var User = Exonum.newType({